brentoboy/yi-jing/shuo-gua.md

 spreads it out with wind,\
 watches how others accept it via fire,\
 uses earth to fund the effort,\
-lake to promote or advertise the idea,\
+marsh to promote or advertise the idea,\
 the heavens to call the shots, issue commands to make the idea happen,\
 water to do whatever manual labor has to be done,\
 and then at the mountain the idea reaches completion.